Professional Fundraisers for Charitable Purposes

 A commercial coventurer is a person or organization who, for profit, is primarily engaged in a business other than in connection with raising funds for charitable purposes.
 A commercial coventurer raises money for charities by giving the charity a certain percentage from the sale of goods or services.
 A commercial coventurer represents to the public that the purchase or use of its goods or services will benefit a charitable organization.
 Unless exempt under Government Code section 12599.2, subdivision (b), a commercial coventurer is required to register and report to the Attorney General.

 Crowdfunding sites provide an online place for individuals, businesses, and/or nonprofits to solicit funds.
 These sites provide easy-to-use interfaces to those who may not have the ability to build their own site.
 The individual business models vary, but many employ “gamification” techniques (e.g., trackable fundraising goals) and social media to encourage donations.
 Donations are made through the site and disbursed to the solicitor.
 In exchange, the sites may take a portion of each donation.
 If a crowdfunding site meets the legal definition of a commercial fundraiser or fundraising counsel, they are required to register and comply with all reporting requirements.
 Further information regarding crowdfunding can be found in the Attorney General’s Guide for Online Charitable Giving.
 Note that donations to crowdfunding sites may not be tax exempt.

 Professional Fundraiser Report

-Every year, the Attorney General’s office prepares a summary report based on the annual financial disclosure documents filed by commercial fundraisers and commercial coventurers.
+The Attorney General’s Office prepares an annual summary report derived from the financial disclosure documents filed by commercial fundraisers and commercial coventurers.
 These reports include statistics for donations of both cash and used personal goods.
-The information in the reports is derived from unedited reports filed by the commercial fundraisers and commercial coventurers.
-The reports are provided below.
+The reports are available on the Registry Reports page.